 Webster County is a very small town located in the state of Georgia.
 With a population of 2,607 people and two constituent neighborhoods, Webster County is the 218th largest community in Georgia.

-Unlike some towns, Webster County isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Webster County are a mix of both white- and blue-collar jobs.
+Webster County is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Webster County is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Webster County who work in office and administrative support (11.94%), management occupations (10.56%), and teaching (9.63%).

 The citizens of Webster County are slightly less educated than the national average of 21.84% for the average city or town: 14.66% of adults in Webster County have a bachelor's degree or advanced degree